nickmflorin/enumerated-literals/README.md

 }
 ```

-#### Associating Other Values
+#### `EnumeratedLiterals` Model

-An `EnumeratedLiterals` instance can be instantiated such that the constant string literals it
+An `EnumeratedLiterals` instance can be instantiated such that the constant string literal values it
-contains are associated with other values, constants or functions.
-These other values, constants or
+contains are associated with other values, constants and/or functions.
+These other values, constants
-functions will be tied to each value of the `EnumeratedLiterals` instance in a strongly typed
+and/or functions will be tied to each value of the `EnumeratedLiterals` instance in a strongly typed
-fashion.
+fashion:

 ```ts
 const Fruits = enumeratedLiterals(